Shoes, socks and meat: The secret codes of a global insider-trading ring allegedly involving 2 Singapore men

 The network allegedly held the illicit profits in brokerage accounts, including those in the US, the court heard.

-They purportedly withdrew the funds in cash and met with conspirators in person to pass on the proceeds.
+They purportedly withdrew the funds in cash and met with co-conspirators in person to pass on the proceeds.

 They are also accused of transferring money to bank accounts controlled by the co-conspirators and using bank and brokerage accounts in other individuals’ names.